Clarence Sarkodee-Adoo, MD

 Examination of the bone marrow is necessary to make the diagnosis of myeloma and to estimate the extent of the disease.
 A bone marrow biopsy is the procedure to collect a sample of bone marrow.

-- If plasma cells comprise 10-30% of the cells in the bone marrow, this supports the diagnosis of myeloma, in combination with M protein and X-ray findings.
+- If plasma cells comprise 10% to 30% of the cells in the bone marrow, this supports the diagnosis of myeloma, in combination with M protein and X-ray findings.

 - Chromosome analysis: This test identifies chromosome abnormalities in the abnormal plasma cells.
 Certain chromosome abnormalities are linked to poorer prognosis.
 Certain chromosomal abnormalities also imply that some specific treatments might be less effective.
 This test is therefore an important treatment guide.